kcelia/Reminder/Cloud_AWS.md

 There is no fixed access key that must be rotated, because the API access uses a temporary token.

 > Using IAM roles for Amazon EC2 removes the need to store AWS credentials in a configuration file.
+> The benefits of adding a role: Credentials do not need to be stored on the Amazon EC2 instance and Key rotation is not necessary
+> A role must still be assigned a policy

 #### 3.1.2 Cross-Account Access - Granting permissions to users from other AWS accounts, whether you control those accounts or not
 -  This is highly recommended as a best practice, as opposed to distributing access keys outside your organization.